 Meet Councillor Pat Saito

-Pat's initiative resulted in the development of Peel's first Community Police station at Meadowvale Town Centre.
-Pat sits on the Peel Police Internet Safety Committee and initiated a region wide committee, the Peel Youth Violence Prevention Network, to develop a strategy for youth crime prevention.
+Pat was a member of the Peel Police Internet Safety Committee and initiated a region wide committee, the Peel Youth Violence Prevention Network, to develop a strategy for youth crime prevention.
 This has resulted in a strategy that is being implemented across the region.

-Pat was also a driving force in the creation of the Mississauga Safe Driving Committee, on which she sits today (now Road Safety Mississauga).
-She is active on the Pedestrian Safety Strategy group and is a member of the Automated Speed Enforcement committee.
-Pat also spearheaded the production of Mississauga's first Traffic Safety Handbook published in 2006.
-She advocated for traffic calming in the city and sat on the committee to draft criteria for a program.
+Pat was also a driving force in the creation of the Mississauga Safe Driving Committee, renamed Road Safety and helped implement many traffic safety campaigns.
+She also spearheaded the production of Mississauga’s first Traffic Safety Handbook in 2006.
+A strong advocate for traffic calming, Pat served on the committee to draft criteria for a program that was adopted by Council.
 She was vice-chair of Mississauga Traffic Safety Council dealing with traffic safety issues around schools.
 Pat also served on the Board of Directors of the Ontario Traffic Conference from 2004 to 2007.
 Pat was invited to be a presenter in March, 2010 at the Ontario Police College for the Traffic Training Course run by the Ontario Traffic Conference.

-Pat's three children attended schools in Ward 9 and have been involved in various sports and community organizations.
-Andrew and his wife, Kelly have two sons, Dylan born in 2004 and Morgan born in 2008.
-Jenny, graduated from the University of Waterloo and Katy, graduated from Georgian College.
+Pat’s three children attended schools in Ward 9 and were involved in various sports and community organizations.
+Andrew is a graduate of Wilfrid Laurier University and he and his wife Kelly have two sons, Dylan born in 2004 and Morgan born in 2008.
+Jenny graduated from the University of Waterloo and Katy graduated from Georgian College.

 Although her job as Councillor of a ward with a population of 60,000 takes up much of her time, Pat finds relaxation in training and competing in dog agility.
-Pat and her German Shepherd Dog Killian earned several International awards and he was the top German Shepherd Dog in agility in Canada for 3 years running.
+Pat competed in dog agility for several years with her past German Shepherd Dog Killian earning several International awards and Killian was the top German Shepherd Dog in agility in Canada for 3 years running.
 Sadly Pat lost Killian suddenly to cancer in November, 2008 at the age of 10 1/2.
-Pat now trains and competes with her German Shepherd Dog, Kahlua, in agility.
-Click here to meet Pat's family.
+Pat now trains and competes with her 10 year old German Shepherd Dog, Kahlua, in agility and again has amassed numerous awards both locally and internationally.
+She welcomes a new German Shepherd Dog, Rogue to the family in 2016 and she is involved in training him in various sports.
+Click here to meet Pat’s family.